Cephalopod size: Other squid taxa

-Largest octopi
+Largest octopodes

 The giant Pacific octopus (Enteroctopus dofleini) grows to more than 6.1 m in total length and at least 60 cm in mantle length.
 Cosgrove (1987) and Cosgrove & McDaniel (2009:69) gave a maximum confirmed weight of 71 kg for a live specimen collected in the mid-1960s.
 Norman et al. (2014:124) accept a maximum weight of at least 180 kg, which approximates the 182.3 kg reported for a specimen caught off Santa Barbara, California, in 1945, of which photographic evidence survives.
 No specimens approaching this size have been reported since the middle of the 20th century, with recent specimens very rarely exceeding 50 kg.
 It is possible that the maximum size of the species has decreased over this period, perhaps due to bioaccumulation of toxicants (see below).

 In 2002, a giant specimen of Haliphron atlanticus, the seven-arm octopus, was caught by fishermen trawling at a depth of 920 m off the eastern Chatham Rise, New Zealand.
 This specimen, the largest of this species and possibly of all octopuses, was the first validated record of Haliphron from the South Pacific.
 It had a mantle length of 0.69 m, a total length of 2.90 m, and a weight of 61.0 kg, although it was incomplete.
 The total length of the specimen, when complete, has been estimated at 4 m, and its weight at 75 kg.